pcmichaud/micro/source/invest.rst

 and the share in the safe asset is :math:`1-\sum_{k=1}^K \alpha^*_k`.
 Two important observations: 1) risk aversion impacts the fraction of risky assets in the portfolio but not the allocation of wealth across risky assets.
 The same factor :math:`\frac{1}{\gamma}` appears for each risky asset.
 2) The optimal allocation of risky asset depends on the returns and covariance matrix of returns only.
 Take the case where returns are independent.
 Then the optimal share of risky asset :math:`k` is :math:`\frac{1}{\gamma}\frac{\mu_k - r_s}{\omega_{k,k}}`.
 The optimal share depends on the risk premium, :math:`mu_k - r_s` and negatively on the variance of the risky asset.
 Overall the composition of the portfolio does not depend on preference.
 There is an optimal mix, or mutual fund that agents can pick and only the decision of how much to allocate to this fund depends on preferences.
 This result is often referred to as the two-fund separation theorem.

 The following notebook computes optimal weights for a given set of assets, which includes a safe asset.
 It considers the SP TSX composite index and the MSCI world index.
 Hence, these are two diversified indices.
 When considered jointly, the investor is willing to invest most of his wealth in such a portfolio, achieves higher returns and higher utility.
 When we restrict only to the SP TSX, the investor has lower utility and in this case lower returns.
-Hence, even tough the two indices are quite correlated (correlation at monthly level = 0.6), there are still benefits to diversification.
+Hence, even though the two indices are quite correlated (correlation at monthly level = 0.6), there are still benefits to diversification.

 For the notebook, you can open it here